Mast Cell Activation Syndrome

 Mast cells not only release mediators but they release cytokines.
 Cytokines play an important role in normal immune responses but having too many released at one time can be harmful.
 A cytokine storm is when our bodies have a severe immune reaction where the cells release too many cytokines into the blood too quickly.
 Releasing too many cytokines is known as a cytokine storm and can occur as the result of an infection, autoimmune condition, or other disease (4).

 Genetics, hormonal influences, and environment play important roles in autoimmune diseases.
-Some of the factors have been identified but the specific determinants that initiate an autoimmune response and allow it to be sustained and cause pathology are still unknown (2).
-MCAS, autoimmune diseases and chronic Lyme disease share important features.
+Some of the factors have been identified, but the specific determinants that initiate an autoimmune response and allow it to be sustained and cause pathology are still unknown (2).
+Nevertheless, MCAS, autoimmune diseases, and chronic Lyme disease share essential features.
 They are the result of “hypersensitive” immune responses.
-One way to mediate these responses is with immune modulation treatments.
-Simply put, immune-modulating therapies are medications that alter the way the immune system works.
-There are many different types of therapies that work in different ways.
-Non-specific treatments act by suppressing the entire immune system which is effective but tends to have more side effects.
-Afterall, if you suppress the entire immune system this makes you more vulnerable to other infections and diseases since you are slowing down the immune system as a whole.
-Targeted therapies inhibit specific cells or proteins and usually cause less side effects (5).
-Effective therapy for patients suffering from MCAS usually consists of antihistamines and mast cell membrane-stabilising compounds supplemented with medications that are targeted at specific symptoms and complications of the syndrome (6).
+One way to mediate these responses is with immune-modulating therapies, which alter how the immune system works.
+Many different types of therapies work in different ways.
+For example, non-specific treatments suppress the immune system, which are largely ineffective and tend to have more side effects.
+After all, suppressing the immune system makes you more vulnerable to other infections and diseases since you are slowing down the immune system.
+On the other hand, targeted therapies modulate but don’t suppress immunity, resulting in superior effects and causing fewer side effects (5).